colmdoyle/colmdoyle.github.io/content/posts/2021/05/2021-05-25---home-video-setup.md

 ---
-title: What you can do to level up your home video conference setup
+title: Improving your video conference setup
 date: "2021-05-25T12:00:00.121Z"
 template: "post"
 draft: false
-slug: "level-up-your-home-video-setup"
+slug: "improving-your-video-setup"
 category: "Developer Relations"
 tags:
   - "Developer Relations"
   - "Working from home"
   - "Gadgets"
 description: "It's been over a year now, and hybrid/remote events are here to stay.
-Here's six tips to level up your home video conference setup so every event you do hits that professionalism bar you want."
+Here's some suggestions on what tools you can invest in to level up your video conference setup so every event you do hits that professionalism bar you want."
 socialImage: "/media/post-headers/desk-planner.jpg"
 ---

 ![A desk with various items on it, including a microphone, a monitor and a DSLR as a camera.](/media/post-headers/desk-shot.jpeg)

+<audio controls src="https://anchor.fm/s/57ec5b10/podcast/play/33961175/https%3A%2F%2Fd3ctxlq1ktw2nl.cloudfront.net%2Fstaging%2F2021-4-21%2F5c4a8b46-38ea-a9e1-b8a0-f6e928eabd2d.mp3" preload="metadata" onplay="logPlay('improving-your-video-setup')"></audio>

 After a year of entirely virtual meetups and conferences, it seems unlikely at this point that we'll ever go back to 100% in-person events.
 Like workplaces, most events seem to be leaning towards a hybrid model, with participants attending both in person, and virtually over a livestream.
 So with that in mind, what investments should you be making in your setup to ensure that when you choose to participate virtually, you're not giving a sub-par experience to the people attending your talk?